-Assignment for the following week: Read Chapters 1 and 2 of "The Art and Craft of Feature Writing"; pick a columnist or editorial page you will follow throughout the semester; come up with an idea for a feature story and be prepared to discuss it in class.
+Assignment for the following week: Read assigned feature stories and be prepared to discuss them in class; pick a columnist or editorial page you will follow throughout the semester; come up with an idea for a feature story and be prepared to discuss it in class.

-CLASS 2 (Sept.
-5):
+CLASS 2 (Jan.
+23):

+- Guest Speaker: Mark Jacob, former Chicago Tribune metro editor

 - News quiz

 - Discuss reading and feature story ideas

 - Writing drill Crafting a lede

-Assignment for the following week: Read Chapters 3 and 4 of the "The Art and Craft of Feature Writing"; decide on subject for Feature Story 1 and begin reporting; prepare a "doping" (a one-paragraph summary) for your story; write first evaluation of your chosen columnist or editorial page.
+Assignment for the following week: Read assigned feature stories and be prepared to discuss them in class; decide on subject for Feature Story 1 and begin reporting; prepare a "doping" (a one-paragraph summary) for your story; write first evaluation of your chosen columnist or editorial page.

-CLASS 3 (Sept.
-12):
+CLASS 3 (Jan.
+30):

 - News quiz

 - Discuss reading and progress on Feature Story 1

-- Guest speaker TBA
+- Writing drill or guest speaker

-Assignment for the following week: Read Chapters 5 and 6 of "The Art and Craft of Feature Writing"; write first draft of Feature Story 1; submit doping for Feature Story 2.
+Assignment for the following week: Read assigned feature stories and be prepared to discuss them in class; work on Feature Story 1; submit doping for Feature Story 2.